somebeaver/Lowrider.js/README.md

      first render when the element was inserted, leaving your component partially rendered before rerendering, potentially creating an undesired state.
-   - This anti-pattern is solved by the `Lowrider.elementFactory()`, which you can use to pre-bind your data to the component.
+   - This anti-pattern is solved by `Lowrider.elementFactory()`, which you can use to pre-bind your data to the component.
 - It is easy to accidentially create infinite loops by watching an attribute that triggers a render, and in the render setting/updating that attribute.